pnkj999/Visdrone-tracking/README.md

 ---
 # Detector
-first we have used finetuned diffrent detectors to detect the objects in the frame and compared with baseline pretrained yolov8s(640x640 huggingface) .
+first we have used coco finetuned weights and finetuned on visdrone train dataset for diffrent detectors to detect the objects in the frame and compared with baseline pretrained yolov8s(640x640 huggingface) .
 At the time of training we kept img resolution as 960px to detect small objects while at inference we took default 640px for fast inference.

              precision recall mAP50 mAP50-95